buhrmi/buhrmi/README.md

 ## Hi there

 I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam, available for hire.
 Yes, I can help you with the HTML and the CSS.
 But my real passion lies in application development and tooling, as opposed to mere websites.
-That's why I'm creating my own app framework.
+Over the years, I've settled on my favourite tools and combined them into my own little framework.
 Introducing:

 ### Buhrmi's App Framework